padogrid/hazelcast-3-cluster-app-sb-perf_test_sb/README.md

 - App **desktop**.
 The `desktop` app is used to compare data in the split clusters and the merged cluster.
 It is not included in the bundle because the vanilla desktop works without any modifications.
 You will be installing the `desktop` app as one of the steps shown in the [Creating Split-Brain](#creating-split-brain) section.

-*Note that the `sb` cluster is configured to run in the `pod_sb` pod with its members running as VM hosts and not Vagrant pod hosts.*
+*Note that the `sb` cluster is configured to run in the `hz_pod_sb` pod with its members running as VM hosts and not Vagrant pod hosts.*

 ## Installation Steps